pnp/pnpcore/docs/articles/consumer/readme.md

 }
 ```

+You should provide the `ClientId` and `TenantId` for an application registered in Azure Active Directory and configured with proper permissions, accordingly to your needs.
+For example, you could register an app in Azure Active Directory with delegated permission for:
+- Microsoft Graph: `Group.ReadWrite.All`
+- Microsoft Graph: `User.ReadWrite.All`
+- SharePoint Online: `AllSites.FullControl`
+- SharePoint Online: `TermStore.ReadWrite.All`
+- SharePoint Online: `User.ReadWrite.All`

+If you don't want to register a custom app in your target Azure Active Directory, you can skip the `ClientId` and `TenantId` properties and the PnP Core SDK will rely on a multi-tenant application that will be registered on your tenant, upon admin consent.

+In the above example, you should also register in the Windows Credential Manager a set of valid credentials (under Windows Credentials -> Generic Credentials) to access the target environment you want to play with.

 If you like to configure the .Net Core console app in code, without relying on the `appsettings.json` file, you can also use the following syntax:

 ```csharp